virtuozzo/nsb/README.md

 - the patch built as a shared library, and
 - the list of all object files the patch is built from; all these object files must be built with the options "-g -ffunction-sections -fdata-sections".

+**_NOTE_**: This mode is currently broken because of changes, introduced to support all the notations of *Manual mode*.
+Hovewer old implementation was working only in simple cases anyway.
+Proper support of Auto mode with detailed description is going to be added later.

 ## Applying Patches to Processes

 The procedure of applying a patch includes the following steps: